Skip to main content

 Main article image

-Why do Costa Blanca properties still dominate the international investment market?
+Why do Costa Blanca properties continue to dominate the international investment market?
 Costa Blanca is one of the most stable and profitable real estate markets in Spain.
-Latest data from Q3 2025, announced by the Spanish property registry (Registradores), dynamic increase in property values despite global upheavals.
+Latest data from Q3 2025, announced by the Spanish property registry (Registradores), confirm that the region maintained dynamic growth in property values despite global turmoil.

-For investors looking for properties in Spain, Costa Blanca means much more than just the purchase of an apartment with a sea view or a villa with a private pool.
-Above all, it is the realization of dreams of living in sunny Spain with access to 300 days of sunshine a year.
-Apartments in Costa Blanca can be found in every price bracket – from budget options up to 100 000 EUR in need of renovation, through cheap apartments in Costa Blanca for sale in the range 150 000 - 200 000 EUR or high-end Costa Blanca apartments up to 300 000 EUR all the way to luxury Costa Blanca apartments with a sea view exceeding 500 000 euro in exclusive first-line beachfront locations.
+For investors looking for property in Spain, Costa Blanca means much more than just buying an apartment with a sea view or a villa with a private pool.
+It is above all the fulfilment of dreams of living in sunny Spain with access to 300 days of sunshine a year.
+Apartments in Costa Blanca can be found in every price range – from budget options up to 100 000 EUR for renovation, through cheap apartments in Costa Blanca for sale in the range 150 000 - 200 000 EUR or high-end apartments Costa Blanca up to 300 000 EUR all the way to luxury apartments Costa Blanca with a sea view exceeding 500 000 euro in exclusive beachfront locations.

-As specialists at Globihome we have prepared this article for you based on specific Costa Blanca real estate market data from 2025.
-You will learn, whether it's worth buying an apartment in Costa Blanca in 2026, you will discover the precise the property purchase process in Costa Blanca step by step and the verified costs of purchasing an apartment in Costa Blanca.
-Additionally, the real estate agent we recommend can prepare for you currently available property listings for sale in Costa Blanca tailored to your needs.
-Contact can be found free of charge at the end of the article.
+As specialists from Globihome, we have prepared this article for you based on specific market data on Costa Blanca properties.
+You will learn whether it is worth buying an apartment in Costa Blanca in 2026, get to know the exact process of buying property in Costa Blanca step by step and verified costs of buying an apartment in Costa Blanca.
+In addition, the real estate agent we recommend can prepare for you the currently available property listings for sale in Costa Blanca tailored to your needs.
+You can find the contact for free at the end of the article.

-Costa Blanca real estate: skyscrapers and the beach in Alicante, luxury first-line beachfront apartments
+Costa Blanca real estate: high-rises and beach in Alicante, luxury frontline apartments

 Is it worth buying property in Costa Blanca in 2026?

-In our view, the Costa Blanca property market is experiencing one of the strongest growth periods in its history, attracting the attention of investors from around the world.
-Average price per square meter in mid-2025 reached the level 2435 EUR.
-If we talk about the city of Alicante, prices have risen to the range 2900-3200 EUR per square meter, while in exclusive seaside neighborhoods such as Playa San Juan-El Cabo, the average price is already 3500 EUR per square meter.
+In our view, the real estate market in Costa Blanca is going through one of the strongest growth periods in its history, attracting the attention of investors from around the world.
+Average price per square meter in mid-2026 reached 2435 EUR.
+If we are talking about the city of Alicante, prices have risen to the range of 2900-3200 EUR per square meter, while in exclusive coastal districts such as Playa San Juan-El Cabo, the average price is already 3500 EUR per square meter.

 Key strengths of the Costa Blanca real estate market:

-Costa Blanca real estate in Spain enjoy particular interest from international buyers, which should come as no surprise.
+Real estate in Spain's Costa Blanca is of particular interest to international buyers, which should come as no surprise.
 The region attracts over 10 million tourists annually, which drives the local economy and increases the investment appeal of the entire area.
-Mediterranean climate with over 300 sunny days a year makes life here a true pleasure year-round.
-Clean beaches stretching over 200 kilometers and a well-developed infrastructure with an international airport, modern transport and good roads mean that Costa Blanca is an ideal place both for permanent residence and for long-term investment in property.
+The Mediterranean climate with over 300 sunny days a year makes life here a real pleasure all year round.
+Clean beaches stretching for over 200 kilometers and a well-developed infrastructure with an international airport, modern transport, and good roads make Costa Blanca an ideal place both for permanent residence and long-term investment in property.
 The key advantages of Costa Blanca are:

 • Climate and location - over 300 days of sunshine a year, 200 km of coastline

-• Transport accessibility - the international airport in Alicante as well as the frequently chosen Murcia airport by those heading to the southern Costa Blanca, or Valencia airport chosen by those heading to the northern Costa Blanca.
+• Transport accessibility - Alicante International Airport and the Murcia airport often chosen by people heading to the south of Costa Blanca, or Valencia Airport chosen by people heading to the north of Costa Blanca.

 • Infrastructure - excellent healthcare, international schools

-• Variety of properties - from inexpensive apartments to luxury villas
+• Property diversity - from affordable apartments to luxury villas

 • International community - around 45% of property buyers are foreigners.
-In Alicante itself in Q3 2024 foreigners made up 51.13% of buyers.
+In Alicante alone in Q3 2024, foreigners accounted for 51.13% of buyers.

 • Average annual temperature: 18-19°C